ShaunCurtis/Blazr.Demo/Notes/The-Async-Service-Conundrum.md

 # The Async Service Conundrum

-Coding an object that requires and async constructor has alrady been a challenge.
+Coding an object that requires and async constructor has always been a challenge.
 There are solutions, but none have a warm cosy feeling.

-Let's consider thre use case for a Blazor presentation object.
+Let's consider the use case for a Blazor presentation object.
 It's purpose is to hold and manage a data object required by a component.

 To keep it simple consider the View/Display Presenter.